At Hartwick we offer our students a number of pre-internship experiences and advanced networking opportunities.

 Regional partners regularly host students for job shadow experiences.
 Our advisors can help match you with a partner that aligns with your interests.

 Regional Partners include:

 - AXA Advisors, LLC

 - Catskill Area Hospice and Palliative Care

 - The Fenimore Art Museum & The Farmers’ Museum

 - LEAF Council on Alcoholism and Addictions

-Faculty partner with Career Services to place students in internships as part of a class.
+Faculty partner with Career Development to place students in internships as part of a class.
 These experiences give students exposure to a career path and a professional setting in which to begin exploring and testing skills.